 Use Basic Keyboard Shortcuts

 For decades, keyboard shortcuts have been around, but they are often not used by many people.
-For example, if you hold down the CTRL and A buttons together, you can select on a specific page.
+For example, if you hold down the CTRL + A together, you can select a specific page.

 Try Out Remote Desktop to Do Two Things at Once